Writing Credits & Bio

 John Burridge's parents wanted to be world travelers, so that's why he was born at a dam construction site in Pakistan decades ago.
 Before long, he had scaled Egyptian temples, explored throne rooms, and raised havoc in cathedrals.

 On the family’s Oregon return, John’s focus soon turned to adventures of science, fiction, and fantasy.
-By 4th grade, he wanted to be a physicist like his hero, Spock, while his literary heroes soon became fiction and fantasy authors from Adams to Tolkien.
+By 4th grade, he wanted to be a physicist like his hero, Mr. Spock.
 His physics fantasies died in college calculus, though John did learn to run Reed College’s experimental reactor.

 After a stint working in computer help centers, John spent four years at Arcosanti, the sculptured concrete urban design experiment of architect Palo Soleri, spending Sonoran nights pounding on an old Macintosh in his 8'x8'x8' residence cube.
-In 1995, John moved back to Oregon, waitlisted and was finally accepted into The Wordos writer’s group for serious critiquing.
+In 1995, John moved back to Oregon, wait-listed and was finally accepted into The Wordos writer’s group for serious critiquing.
+From 2001 to 2017 he was an active member of The Wordos, serving for many years as co-chair.

 He is probably over-caffeinated.